openxthinking/bullet-docs/docs/update.md

 ## Step 3: Publish
 Test the new theme extensively and make sure everything works as expected.
 Once you're ready, simply publish the new theme as the main theme.

-?> We highly recommend you to not delete the old theme and to keep it two or three months, so that you can always go back to the old one if something bad happen.
+?> We highly recommend you not delete the old theme and keep it for two or three months, so that you can always go back to the old one if something bad happens.

 ## External links